Minneapolis Broadcasting Schools

 University of Minnesota

-The University of Minnesota is one of the largest schools in the country and offers degrees at the bachelor's, master's and doctoral levels.
-Students can pursue programs in the liberal arts, allied health, education, medicine, nursing, management and more.
-The School of Journalism offers three tracks leading to a Bachelor of Arts in Journalism, including one in professional journalism.
-Other tracks include professional strategic communication and mass communication.
+The School of Journalism and Mass Communication offers three tracks leading to a Bachelor of Arts in Journalism, including one in professional journalism.
+Other tracks include strategic communication and mass communication.
 These programs focus on advertising and public relations and the political and legal aspects of communication, respectively.

 Bachelor of Arts in Journalism - Professional Journalism